Cosmology

 The experimental cosmology program at Berkeley Lab, in partnership with the UC Berkeley cosmology group, forms one of the leading centers for cosmological studies in the world.

-Our Type Ia SNe group discovered dark energy in the late 1990s and continues to study SNe from ground- and space-based telescopes to improve the measurement of dark energy and extend it to higher redshifts.
+Our Type Ia SNe research program discovered dark energy in the late 1990s and continues to study SNe from ground- and space-based telescopes to improve the measurement of dark energy and extend it to higher redshifts.
 Over the next decade, we will be developing a program using the Large Synoptic Survey Telescope (LSST) to identify SNe that can be subsequently observed with other telescopes in order to obtain spectroscopic typing and redshifts.
 The spectroscopic follow-up will provide a well-calibrated, precision sample for probing dark energy.

 Berkeley Lab’s role in charting the large-scale structure of the universe goes back to 2007, when we led an instrument upgrade of the Sloan Digital Sky Survey.
 The BOSS survey was conducted on this platform, establishing baryon acoustic oscillations (BAO) as a precision technique for measuring dark energy.
 Our current focus is on completing the construction of the Dark Energy Spectroscopic Instrument (DESI), a Stage IV BAO experiment to create the largest 3D map of the universe, with over 30 million galaxies.
 DESI is installed on the Mayall telescope at Kitt Peak, Arizona, and began its five-year survey in 2020.